preloader

 Description

-SOAP_UIREST and SOAPWhen the API artifact is defined using SoapUI: ensures that assertions put into SoapUI Test cases are checked valid.
+SOAP_UIREST and SOAPWhen the API artifact is defined using SoapUI: ensures that assertions put into SoapUI Test cases are checked as valid.
 Report failures otherwise.

 POSTMANREST, SOAP and GRAPHQLWhen the API artifact is defined using Postman: executes test scripts as specified within a Postman Collection.
 Report failures otherwise.